kadimasum/Favorite-band/README.md

 #### By Augustine Kadima Samuel

 ## Description
-{The website is about Sauti Sol, a music band that is located in Nairobi, Kenya.
+The website is about Sauti Sol, a music band that is located in Nairobi, Kenya.
 The band has managed to create a good number of hit songs, of which some are my favoriite, and I have shared them on the website so that you can listen and have fun too.The music I have shared is decent and one that represents the African culture.
-Through it you are going to learn and enjoy your interaction with the African culture }
+Through it you are going to learn and enjoy your interaction with the African culture.

 ## Setup/Installation Requirements
 * Open your browser